 (if the United States collapses, that is)

-This April 2018 series examines the question of When will the United States collapse?
+In April 2018 I wrote a series of post examining the question of When will the United States collapse?
 The decline of US hegemony is usually seen as a long, slow process.
 But what if the United States collapses in a more swift series of events?
 What should you do?
 And here, the “you” focuses mostly on academic-types living in the United States.

 People in many other parts of the world have already long had to deal with the kind of swings described in the post on When will the US stock market collapse?
 In our book Fast, Easy, and In Cash: Artisan Hardship and Hope in the Global Economy, Rudi Colloredo-Mansfeld and I describe the booms-and-busts of artisan economies.
 We argue that in some ways artisan economies have grown because of a winner-take-all reward system.
 Additionally, we see artisan enterprise in the Andes as intertwined with a long history of small-scale agriculture and rural markets, where there are often dramatic price fluctuations in the livestock markets and produce stands.